-And with so many options to choose from, it can be tough to decide which hotel is right for you.
+With so many options to choose from, it can be tough to decide which hotel is right for you.
 To help narrow things down, we’ve compiled a list of the 15 best Istanbul boutique hotels.

 Whether you’re looking for 5-star luxury or a more intimate experience, you’re sure to find the perfect place to stay on your next trip to Turkey’s largest city.

 If you are trying to pull together your trip quickly, here is a quick reference guide to the tours we recommend, along with practical travel information in addition to the best hotels in Istanbul below.